lucazav/binclass-tools/README.md

 pip install git+https://github.com/lucazav/binclass-tools
 ```

-### New: plot functions' behaviour
+### New from version 1.0.0: plotting functions' behaviour
-Since version 1.0.0, the behavior of functions that generate graphs has changed: Figure (Plotly) objects (dictionary-like) will be returned and not shown directly when the function is called.
+From version 1.0.0, the behavior of functions that generate plots has changed: Figure (Plotly) objects, dictionary-like, will be returned and not shown directly when the function is called.

 ### Example Usage